Although the most southerly team in the UK, Cornwall Search and Rescue Team has always had strong links with mountain rescue.

 Until 2002, incidents in inland Cornwall and on the moors were dealt with by the rescue teams from Dartmoor and Exmoor.
 However, due to an increase in call outs, it was decided that Cornwall needed it’s own team and Cornwall SRT was formed, originally with the name of Cornwall Rescue Group.
 The teams name was changed in 2006 to reflect its role better and allow the public to have a greater understanding of the work undertaken.

-Today, we are now an integral part of the emergency services in Cornwall, having close working arrangements with Cornwall Fire and Rescue Service, South Western Ambulance Service and Devon and Cornwall Police, and we are one of the busiest teams of our kind in Southern England.
+Both teams are an integral part of the emergency services in Cornwall, having close working arrangements with Cornwall Fire and Rescue Service, South Western Ambulance Service and Devon and Cornwall Police, and neighbouring cave and mountain rescue teams in Devon.